tardis-sn/tardis-setups/2020/2020_epassaro/README.md

 - `atom_data` from YAML configuration file will be replaced by the `ATOM_DATA` environment variable.

+- `.csvy` files are modified by the Python scripts, so don't try to edit them manually unless you are sure that fields are not overwritten by the script, for example `v_inner_boundary`.

 - Pickled objects are saved to the `PICKLE_DIR` variable exported in the `.sb` files.
 If not defined, will be saved to the `Output` folder alongside the HDF5 files.

-- `.csvy` files are modified by the Python scripts, so don't try to edit them manually unless you are sure that fields are not overwritten by the script, for example `v_inner_boundary`.

 - Merged the two run model functions into a single one with `pickled=True` parameter.

 - Removed the multithread `Pool` at the end of the scripts.

+- Added a script to sync `Output` folder from MSU ICER HPCC to your local computer.

 ## Usage example (SLURM)